 [Section 49B inserted by No. 59 of 1995 s.
 68; amended by No. 46 of 2009 s.
 15(3).]

 49C.
-Trust accounts, certain information to be given to Commissioner
+Settlement agents to give Commissioner information about trust accounts

 (1) When a settlement agent opens or closes a trust account, the settlement agent shall, as soon as is practicable, inform the Commissioner in writing of the opening or closure of the trust account and, in doing so, shall specify —